Reasons to Add Blood Donation to Your Summer Checklist

 Blood.
 We tend to take it for granted until we need it.
 What you may not realize is that a small-time commitment can change someone's life, maybe even your own.

 Blood donations plummeted to historic lows during the COVID-19 pandemic.
 In the first months alone, thousands of U.S. blood drives were canceled and a study analyzing the world’s blood supply showed that out of 180 countries, 107 had insufficient blood to meet their need.

 At Abbott, we believe that donating blood puts the power of saving lives and better health into the hands of people around the world.
-Here are reasons to donate now:
+Each blood donation can save up to three lives.
+Here are three reasons to donate now:

 The Need for Blood Never Takes a Vacation

 Each summer, blood donation centers experience low blood supplies.
 This seasonal decline is due to a number of reasons.
 Regular donors become busy with summer activities and vacations.
 With high school and colleges on break, those blood drives don't take place.
 At the same time, the need for blood remains constant with increased roadway and travel-related accidents, particularly during high travel holiday weekends.